zkopru-network/merchant-service/README.md

 ## Domain Terms
 - **Merchant**: Vendor who sells the product.
 - **Product**: Item/asset that is available for sale.
 All products are tokens in either ERC20 or ERC721 format.
-- **Inventory**: Quantity of a product/asset available for sale.
-Stored along with the product.
+To keep this simple quantity available (stock/inventory) for sale is also stores as part of the product.
 - **Order**: Transaction corresponding to the purchase of an item.

 <br />